Skip to content

 I was curious to see how much weight the wheel and tire could hold before it would sink.
 I carefully placed a weight on the wheel and tire and watched as it slowly sank into the water.
 I continued to add weight until the wheel and tire were completely submerged.

-Read More How Much Does a Semi Truck Wheel and Tire Weigh
+Read More Formula 1 Wheel and Tire Weight

 I was surprised by how much weight the wheel and tire could hold before it sank.
 I had expected it to sink much sooner.
 This experiment taught me a lot about buoyancy and the importance of density.